Home Health Care Agencies

 Frequently Asked Questions

-How are home health care agencies regulated in Delaware?
+What services are typically provided by home health care agencies in Delaware?

-Are there financial aid options for home health care in Delaware?
+Are there financial assistance programs for home health care in Delaware?

-How can I file a complaint against a home health care agency in Delaware?
+How can I file a complaint about a home health care agency in Delaware?

-Complaints can be filed through the Delaware Division of Services for Aging and Adults' website, which provides a platform for reporting concerns about care quality.
+Complaints can be filed with the Delaware Division of Services for Aging and Adults.
+The agency provides a structured process for addressing concerns and ensuring that issues are resolved appropriately.

 Sources